drMurtadha/MECS/SDNupd/contents.md

 ## 1. Introduction to Software-Defined Networking (SDN)

 Software-Defined Networking (SDN) is an innovative approach to network architecture that aims to decouple the control plane from the data plane.
 This separation enables direct programmability of network control, allowing for more flexible and manageable network infrastructures.
 SDN emerged in response to the growing complexity of traditional network management, addressing the challenges of scalability, rapid configuration, and vendor dependence.
 The concept of SDN was formalized around 2009 with the introduction of the OpenFlow protocol, which provides a standardized interface for communication between the control and data planes.
+[Return to ToC](https://github.com/drMurtadha/MECS/blob/main/SDNupd/contents.md#table-of-contents)

 ## 2. Key Components of SDN